Samuel Segal, Baron Segal: Medical career

 He was a casualty Surgeon at Westminster Hospital then a Senior Clinical Assistant at Great Ormond Street Hospital.
 He served on several London County Council Hospital Committees.

 Following the start of World War II, he joined RAFVR Medical Branch, October 1939.
 He served in Aden 1940, Western Desert 1941, Syrian Campaign 1941.
 He was attached to the Greek Air Force, 1941; Squadron Leader, 1942; Senior Medical Officer RAF Naval Co-operation Group in Mediterranean, 1942.
 He was on the Headquarters Staff Middle East, 1943–44 and the Air Ministry Medical Staff, 1944–45.

 He was a regional medical officer for the Ministry of Health, 1951–62.

 Political career

 After unsuccessfully fighting the Tynemouth seat at the 1935 general election, he was stood again unsuccessfully at the Birmingham Aston by-election in May 1939.
 However, at the 1945 general election he was elected for Preston.

 He advised Aneurin Bevan on the attitudes of medical practitioners to the creation of the National Health Service in 1948.
 He spoke against Government policy in Palestine and in favour of the creation of Israel.

 The Preston constituency was abolished for the 1950 general election, when Segal stood for the new Preston North seat, but lost by 938 votes to the Conservative candidate, Julian Amery.

-On 18 December 1964, he was created a life peer as Baron Segal, of Wytham in the Royal County of Berkshire.
+On 18 December 1964, he was created a life peer as Baron Segal, of Wytham in the Royal County of Berks.
 In the House of Lords he was Deputy Speaker and Deputy Chairman of Committees from 1973 to 1982.